Algae-Tools/.github/profile/README.md

-# 🌱 algae tools
+# 🌱 algae's game art toolkit

 hello, welcome.

 i'm aden (aka `algae`), a university student currently studying to become a technical artist.

-algae tools is an open-source collection of game art tools for engines and DCC's, created by me.
+algae's game art toolkit is an collection of open-source game art tools for engines and DCC's, created by me.

 these tools are free for use by the public, i hope you find them useful.

-## tools
+## available tools
 - [Algae's Roof Tiler](link) – procedural roof generation
 - [Algae's Vertex Painter](link) – quick vertex painting workflow
 - [Algae's Water Shader](link) – stylized water material